rleyton/westleague/results/provisional/2022-23/1/README.md

 # Notes

-These are very early provisional results, showing individual results.
+These are early provisional results, showing individual results.

 Apologies for the longer than expected delay in publishing.

 # Known issues

-* Some missing team submissions
+* A couple of team submissions still to come
-* Age categories not applied/displayed yet
+* Known issue with additional Cambuslang record; TBC
-* No team results yet
+* Combined event team results still to come

 # Queries